dekoncode/blog-react-redux/README.md

 # blog-react-redux

-To run my solution u need put next commands in command line:
+To run my solution you need to run the next commands in command line:

 npm i